Fernando-A-Rocha/mta-add-models/README.md

+Visit [the archive branch](https://github.com/Fernando-A-Rocha/mta-add-models/tree/archive) and the previous Releases for older versions of `newmodels`.

 # newmodels_reborn

 This is an MTA resource which makes use of the [engineRequestModel](https://wiki.multitheftauto.com/wiki/EngineRequestModel) features to add new peds (skins), vehicles and objects: